 - Fixed monthly payments for predictable budgeting

-- Competitive interest rates, typically ranging from ~7% to 10%+ depending on qualifications
+- Competitive interest rates based on qualifications

 - More flexible approval criteria compared to SBA programs